What are the ways to invest in Nigeria with a small amount of money?

 PayVest – This is the investment module in the Paylater app, the online lending portal.
 Minimum investment on the payvest app is N50,000 for tenures ranging from 30 to 365 days.
 Interest you earn by using this app is as high as 16 percent per annum.

-#4.
-Onlinel Agric Investment Portals – You can invest in agriculture using the many online portals and apps that are dedicated to agricultural projects.
-Popular amongst these apps is Farmcrowdy.
+Popular among these apps is Farmcrowdy.
 This app gives you the opportunity to invest in agriculture by sponsoring different farm projects of your choice for a guaranteed return of up to 50 percent per farming cycle.

 The most common money market instrument through which an average individual can invest in Nigeria are the regular bank savings and fixed deposit account.
-The idea here is to carefully identify the bank with the best interest rate.
+The idea here is to carefully identify the bank that offers the best interest rate.

 Other money market instruments include Commercial Papers, Bankers Acceptances and Treasury Bills.
 These instruments are a bit more sophisticated and may require large amounts in initial investment.
 However, with an active secondary market for Treasury Bills, retail investors can invest in TBs with as little amount as N100,000.